 Fiber-rich whole grains are arguably the best thing ever to happen to carb lovers.
-Unlike the refined stuff, these better-for-your grains don’t negatively affect blood sugar or weight, which allows us to eat pasta, bread, and cereal guilt-free.
+Unlike the refined stuff, these better-for-your grains don't negatively affect blood sugar or weight, which allows us to eat pasta, bread, and cereal guilt-free.
 The best part?
-They have a similar taste and texture to they're refined siblings, and they're accessible and affordable.
+They have a similar taste and texture to their refined siblings, and they're accessible and affordable.

 If that seems too good to be true, that's because it is—sort of.

 Between 2000 and 2011, the number of whole-grain grocery products increased by 1,960 percent, according to the Oldways Whole Grains Council.
 When food manufacturers realized that slapping the claim "made with whole grains" on their boxes and wrappers meant that they could move more product at a higher price, they all jumped at the opportunity.
 Unfortunately for us, though, many of these products are stealthy health-food frauds.
 While some only contain a small amount of actual whole grains mixed with unhealthy refined flour, others are nothing more than additive-filled junk foods masquerading as healthy fare, says Alissa Rumsey MS, RD, spokesperson for the Academy of Nutrition and Dietetics.
 "Something can be made with whole grains and still be a highly processed food with a long ingredient list.
 Replacing white flour with some whole-wheat flour may add a little fiber, but it doesn't make it into a health food."

 Food producers can get away with this shady business because there are no requirements for them to disclose what percentage of their products are actual whole grains.
 Although the Center for Science in the Public Interest has petitioned the Food and Drug Administration to address misleading whole-grain claims, action has yet to be taken.
 That means it's up to nutrition researchers like us to help you and your family identify whole-grain foods that are no good, so you can steer clear.
 Here's how you can get started: